Connect with others who understand.

 Nausea, vomiting, loss of appetite, and abdominal pain can indicate swollen lymph nodes in the abdomen or an enlarged spleen.
 Enlarged lymph nodes in the abdomen and an enlarged spleen can put pressure on the stomach or other nearby organs.
 This pressure can reduce appetite or cause pain.

-Frequent Infection
+Frequent Infections

 A person with NHL may experience frequent infections because of decreased white blood cell counts.
-Low white blood cell counts can be a sign that cancer cells are present in the bone marrow.
+Low white blood cell counts can be a sign that cancer cells are in the bone marrow.

 Depression and Anxiety